lino-framework/book/docs/dev/install.rst

 The appy package on Python 3
 ============================

-The appy package is a bit special to install under Python 3 because the author is special... (e.g. he still gives support to customers whose production sites run on Python 2.4).
+The appy package is a bit special to install under Python 3 because its author is special... (e.g. he still gives support to customers whose production sites run on Python 2.4).
 With ``pip install appy`` you would get a version that installs without error under Python 3, but not much more.
-That's why we recomment to get a clone of the appy-dev project and install it using ``pip install -e``.
+That's why we recommend to get a clone of the appy-dev project and install it using ``pip install -e``.
 Or to be short ::

   $ cd ~/repositories